Antosha200/telegram-poll-voter-extractor/README.md

-# TG_CHOIR — Telegram Poll Voter Extractor
+# Telegram Poll Voter Extractor

 This is a Python-based system that: